Aoife O'Sullivan

 Education

-National University of Ireland Galway (BCL)
+University of Galway (BCL)

 University College Cork (LLM)